without Internet Explorer,

-"Moonlight" is originally composed by L. van Beethoven as "Moonlight Sonata".
+"Moonlight" was originally composed by L. van Beethoven as an instrumental: "Moonlight Sonata".

 Despite having his picture on the (original European and subsequent resissues) album sleeve and being credited as the band's drummer, Renato Graccia did not play on this album.
 All drums were actually played by Sérgio Facci.
 The original Brazilian pressing, and the first Japanese (Victor) pressing feature Guilherme Martin's photo on the sleeve.